Patrick Carey (cinematographer)

 Carey had earlier achieved considerable success with his Journey into Spring (1958) which was set in England, with a commentary by Gloucestershire poet Laurie Lee.
 The film won the 1958 BAFTA Award for Best Documentary, and received two nominations at the 31st Academy Awards.
 He went on to work for the National Film Board of Canada; memorable is the lyrical realism of Kay Mander's The Kid from Canada (1958) and the haunting textures of John Feeney's Arctic Outpost: Pangnirtung, N.W.T.
 (1960).
 Carey's poetry is evident in the minimalist title of Feeney's wonderful Sky (1963), which was shot in Canada.
 Perhaps most outstanding was his work on multiple award-winning The Living Stone (1959), also directed by John Feeney.

 Carey returned to Britain where he made the magnificent Wild Wings (1965), in the Gloucestershire Wildlife Trust Reserve, which won the 1967 Academy Award for Best Live Action Short Film.
 His last documentary short was Beara (1979), depicting the rich desolation of the barren West Cork peninsula.

 Much of the dramatic cinematography in the film Ryan's Daughter (1970), directed by David Lean, is due to Carey's work on the film.

+Personal life

-In the early 1970s Patrick Carey returned to live in Canada.
-He died in 1994.
+In the early 1970s, Patrick Carey returned to live in Canada.
+He was married to Vivian Marie Medland on 23 July 1942.
+He died on 13 September 1994 in Edmonton, Alberta, Canada.